 It is harder to educate yourself on something that you don’t enjoy.
 Consider investments that may be related to personal interests or may share some other personal connection.
 Interest-related investments could include wine, antiques, vinyl, and even rare video games.
 If you are a hands-on DIY-loving hobbyist you could take on restoration projects such as restoring an old car for investment purposes or even renovating and flipping property.
 Alternatively, there may be a local project that you’re passionate about to learn and invest in such as a new shop or a wind farm.

 Another type of investing is options trading.
 If you live in the UK and are considering options trading, a good place to begin is Options Trading UK.
 Options trading is “an advanced but extremely flexible way to get into the markets.”
-(Michael Graw @ Buy Shares)
+(Michael Graw @ Buy Shares) Other options include using an STP Broker.

 Get Advice from Software